|Variations of the Elsa Peretti “Sevillana” pendant on the Tiffany website.|

 Since 1974, Tiffany & Co. and Elsa Peretti enjoyed what is arguably the most successful affiliation ever between a retail jeweler and a jewelry designer.
 The value of that relationship was put to the test in 2012 when Tiffany announced in May that the partnership was in danger of ending.

 Peretti jewelry and other branded products accounted for 10 percent of Tiffany’s total net sales for the past three years, the jeweler recently said.
-In 2011, Tiffany’s net sales totaled $3.6 billion in 2011, which would mean that sales of Peretti pieces totaled $360 million for the same period.
+Tiffany’s net sales totaled $3.6 billion in 2011, which would mean that sales of Peretti pieces totaled $360 million for the same period.
 If Tiffany were to lose this business it would have created a huge sales hole that would be difficult to fill—particularly during a time when consumers have become much more cautious of their discretionary spending.
 In addition, for Peretti, 72, it would be difficult for her to find another partner with the reputation and international reach of Tiffany.

 So last week they struck a 20-year deal.
 It included a strengthening of the termination clauses in the agreement, which were rather loose for both parties.
 But the main portion of the agreement dealt with finances and from the looks of it Tiffany very much wanted Peretti to stay, according to a document filed with the U.S. Securities and Exchange Commission.

 The main component of the financial agreement is that Tiffany will pay Peretti 5 percent of total net sales of Peretti jewelry and other branded objects.
 In 2011, that would have amounted to $18 million.
 If sales remained flat during the 20-year life of the agreement, this would amount to $360 million, similar to the total of Peretti sales in 2011.
 However, with modest increases of less than 5 percent, this could easily add another $20 million over the life of the contract.